 Make ‘Boo Bags.’

-Anyone who’s braved a trip to Target lately might have seen the Boo Bag merchandise they’re pushing.
+Anyone who’s been to Target lately might have seen the Boo Bag merchandise they’re pushing.
 Also known as Ghosting (but not that kind of ghosting) or Boo-Gramming, the idea is simple.
 You put together a bag of treats, including a note and some stickers or whatever, then deliver it anonymously to a neighbor or friend.
-According to my extensive research, this practice dates back to 2011 but has been made more relevant during the Covidian era.
+According to my extensive research, this practice dates back to 2011 but became more relevant during the Covidian era.